As the most common cancer among women, breast cancer is understandably feared, and discovering a breast lump can be a traumatic experience.

 A. Yes, here are some risk factors that you may be able to influence.

-- Excess weight — putting on excess weight as an adult, especially after menopause, increases your risk of breast cancer.
+- Excess weight — putting on excess weight increases your risk of breast cancer.

 - Alcohol consumption — having more than 2 standard drinks of alcohol per day is associated with an increased risk of breast cancer, and the risk is further increased with each additional standard drink per day.

-- Taking the oral contraceptive pill slightly increases your risk, although the risk levels return to normal within 10 years of stopping the pill.
+- Taking the oral contraceptive pill slightly increases your risk; however, once you stop the pill the risk level returns to normal within 10 years.

 Q: Is there anything that can reduce my risk of breast cancer?